slager/ebirdfiltercompare/README.md

 ### 1b.
 Check to see if the eBird Taxonomy is current.

-Make sure the folder (ebird\_filter\_compare-master) contains the current eBird taxonomy in csv format (e.g. eBird\_Taxonomy\_v2018\_14Aug2018_utf8.csv).
-This readme was written in early 2019, so as of this writing, if it is after August 2019, you will have to download the new taxonomy.
+Make sure the folder contains the current eBird taxonomy in utf8 format as a csv.
+If it is after fall 2023, you will have to download the new taxonomy.

 ### 1c.
 Download the eBird filters for your region.